 - How many units do you need to sell?

 If you’re not willing to explore or embrace new filmmaking ideas, I get it.
 Choosing to create your own marketing and distribution plans requires work and carful planning.
 And I totally get that entrepreneurial filmmaking is easier said than done.
 But anybody who’s studied Rodger Corman and read his book, “How I Made A Hundred Movies In Hollywood And Never Lost A Dime” will quickly realize that the Modern Moviemaking Manifesto is not so “modern.”

-But the one thing Roger did not have was a non-discriminatory sales channel.
-And thanks to VOD and companies like Adam Chapnick’s distribber, we really have nothing holding us back from creating a similar empire.
+One thing Corman did not have was non-discriminatory distribution channels.
+As a result of TVOD platforms (which are accessible via flat fee for service aggregators) we really have nothing holding us back from creating a similar empire.
 This is why I’m so full of enthusiasm for modern moviemaking.
 Nothing is holding us back from raising money, making movies and reaching our audience.
-And instead of simply blowing investor money on up-front compensation, we just have to adjust the model ever-so-slightly.
+And dividends from dozens of titles can really add up.